-'Before The Fall' Is A Gay 'Pride & Prejudice' Retelling You Can Watch Right Now
+You Can Watch This Modern Gay 'Pride & Prejudice' Retelling Right Now

 One indie film adaptation is getting a lot of buzz after its premiere on iTunes and Amazon on Tuesday.
 Before the Fall reimagines Pride & Prejudice as a gay love story set in modern-day Virginia.
 Filmmaker Byrum Geisner tells HuffPost that, although Before the Fall may draw comparisons to one source of inspiration, Brokeback Mountain, the Jane Austen retelling is more "traditional and romantic" than the Ang Lee film.